asvd/helios-kernel/README.md

 }
 ```

-In the example above, the `init()` function declares a global
+In this example, the `init()` function declares a global object.
+This
-object.
-This way of exproting data is considered unsafe sometimes,
+way of exproting data is considered unsafe sometimes, since it could
-since it could lead to data collision.
-But in this text such approach
+lead to data collision.
+But in this text such approach is used
-is used because of its simplicity.
-Helios Kernel does not force a
+because of its simplicity.
+Helios Kernel does not force a specific way
-specific way of exporting: `init()` function may contain any code you
+of exporting: `init()` function may contain any code you
 prefer.
 Particulary it could declare a factory function safely
 returning a library object.
 (But if you only need to keep some private
 module data, you may use the `init()` function scope)